China state media calls for stern action after Tiananmen attack

 The exiled leader of Xinjiang's Muslim Uighur minority called for an independent probe into the crash, in which the three occupants of the vehicle and two bystanders were killed and dozens were injured.

-U.S.-based Rebiya Kadeer said she did not believe any kind of organized extremist Islamic movement was operating in Xinjiang, a view shared by rights groups and some experts.
+U.S.-based Rebiya Kadeer said she did not believe any kind of organised extremist Islamic movement was operating in Xinjiang, a view shared by rights groups and some experts.

-"It is almost impossible for Uighurs to organize because of China's stringent controls and attacks," she said in an interview.
+"It is almost impossible for Uighurs to organise because of China's stringent controls and attacks," she said in an interview.

 Such an attack is a crime against humanity, the city's official Beijing Daily said in a commentary.
 The government should spare no effort to ensure Beijing's safety, it added.